 - 1. The right to inspect and review the student's education records within 45 days of the request for access.
 Parents or eligible students should submit to the school principal (or appropriate school official) a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - 2.
 The right to request an amendment of the student's education records that the parent or eligible student believes are inaccurate or misleading.
 Parents or eligible students may ask St. Vincent de Paul School to amend a record that they believe is inaccurate or misleading.
-They should write to the school principal, clearly identify the part of the record they want changed,

-- and specify why it is inaccurate or misleading.
-If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of the right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing. - 3.
+They should write to the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student.
+Additional information regarding the hearing procedures will be provided to the parent or eligible student or eligible student. - 3.
 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests. - 4.
-A school official is a person employed by St. Vincent de Paul School as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person or company with whom the District has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, or assisting another school official in performing his or her tasks.
+One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.

+- 4. A school official is a person employed by St. Vincent de Paul School as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person or company with whom the District has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, or assisting another school official in performing his or her tasks.
 A school official has legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, St. Vincent de Paul School discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.
 (NOTE: FERPA requires a school to make reasonable attempt to notify the student of the records request unless it states in its annual notification that it intends to forward records on request.) - 5.
 The right to file a complaint with the US Department of Education concerning alleged failures by St. Vincent de Paul School to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: Family Policy Compliance Office US Department of Education 600 Independence Avenue, SW Washington DC 20202-4605